-The price for chinchillas is usually 100–150 dollars USD.
+- The price for chinchillas is usually 100–150 dollars USD.
 They also require a roomy cage that has wooden shelves placed into it that allows them to jump around and exercise when they're active.
 You can also purchase a chinchilla wheel (similar to a hamster's wheel) that will also allow them to run.

-Chinchillas require the room their cage is in, to be in a quieter space away from normal traffic and noises.
-Otherwise this will cause them to stress out.
+- Chinchillas require the room their cage is in to be in a quieter space away from normal traffic and noises.
+Otherwise, this will cause them to stress out.
 They also need to be kept in a room that is 73 °F (22.7 °C) or cooler.
 Your chinchilla could start overheating if the temperature is any hotter (characterized by their ears being redder tint).

-They also require several things.
-Timothy hay-based pellets, ('Oxbow Essentials' is a good brand of chinchilla pellet foods), they also require timothy hay, and a dust bath supplied with pumice powder. (a volcanic and very porous rock), and fresh water.
-You may treat them with shredded wheat (non-frosted types), raisins (once a week for raisins because of high sugar content), Alfalfa Hay (in small amounts, too much can poison them), and Old-fashion rolled oats.
+- They also require several things, such as Timothy Hay pellets, ('Oxbow Essentials' is a good brand of chinchilla pellet foods), and a dust bath supplied with pumice powder, (a volcanic and very porous rock), and fresh water.
+You may treat them with shredded wheat (non-frosted types), raisins (once a week for raisins because of high sugar content), Alfalfa Hay (in small amounts, too much can poison them), and old-fashion rolled oats.

-Chinchillas are not naturally smelly animals, they urinate very little, making cage cleaning much easier on you.
+- Chinchillas are not naturally smelly animals, they urinate very little, making cage cleaning much easier on you.
 However, be sure to clean their cage once a week, or every other week.
-If they urinate on their wooden shelves and it soaks into the wood, you can use a safe cleaner (mixture of part water and part white vinegar) that effectively soaks into the wood and cleans it out.
+If they urinate on their wooden shelves and it soaks into the wood, you can use a safe cleaner (a mixture of part water and part white vinegar) that effectively soaks into the wood and cleans it out.

-Gizmo is a female chinchilla, her personality is slightly different from Hercules.
+Gizmo is a female chinchilla; her personality is slightly different from Hercules.
 She is a bit more timid, more nervous, and has trouble adjusting to change and requires extra time.
 Hercules has always been a very inquisitive and curious chinchilla who doesn't seem to mind anything.

-I have my chinchillas in a cage from Quality Cage Co.
-From Portland, Oregon.
-It is stocked with wooden shelves, a literbox, the bottom features a pullout bottom that is easy to clean and restock with fresh bedding.
-I supply my chinchillas with a water from a bottle and a dish for their pellets while supply them with strips of timothy hay nightly or whenever the pile is nearly gone.
+I have my chinchillas in a cage from Quality Cage Co. from Portland, Oregon.
+It is stocked with wooden shelves, a litterbox, the bottom features a pullout bottom that is easy to clean and restock with fresh bedding.
+I supply my chinchillas with a water from a bottle and a dish for their pellets while supplying them with strips of timothy hay nightly or whenever the pile is nearly gone.
 I give them dust baths once a week.

-For a complete and well written guide of the best care for your chinchillas, take a look at the guide 'Complete Care Made Easy Chinchillas' by Donna Anastasi
+For a complete and well-written guide of the best care for your chinchillas, take a look at the guide Complete Care Made Easy Chinchillas by Donna Anastasi.